vestrel00/contacts-android/DEV_NOTES.md

 > From my experience, profile RawContacts associated to an Account is not carried over / synced
 > across devices or users.

+Creating / setting up the profile in the native Contacts app results in the creation of a local RawContact (not associated with an Account) even if there are available Accounts.

 // TODO Try inserting a RawContact for every single Account.
 // TODO Try inserting two RawContacts for the same Account.